-Global software company Sage is headquartered in the UK and has been supporting over three million customers with accounting, finances, payments, operations, and people offerings since 1981.
-Sage has been consistently focused on providing those customers — small and medium businesses around the world — with the latest solutions so their organizations can thrive.
+Global software company Sage is headquartered in the UK and has been supporting over three million customers with accounting, finances, payments, operations and people offerings since 1981.
+Sage has been consistently focused on providing those customers — small and medium businesses around the world — with the latest solutions so their organisations can thrive.

 Today, Sage is considered a respected technology thought leader largely due to its ability to successfully transform itself into the world’s third largest supplier of enterprise resource planning (ERP) software.

 “Sage’s business goals are really looked at three ways.
 We look at customer success, colleague success and innovation.
 That drives everything we do,” says Paul Tasker, VP of Marketing Operations at Sage.

 The company’s persistent growth and success, however, came with its challenges and led to rapid implementation of internal technology tools and processes over the years.
 Eventually Sage’s marketing organisation found itself being held back by inefficiencies and struggled to meet the increasing demands of the business.